Great Potentials Foundation is a charitable trust for the promotion of education and parental support.

 We are in communities that need help to unleash the potential of their children and young people at key transition points in their lives.

 We do this through life-changing programmes we develop, establish and continue to manage.

-Family Service Centres – hubs providing integrated health, education and social services to individuals and families in low-income communities
+Family Service Centres: The Papakura and Takanini Family Service Centres are true hubs, providing integrated health, education and social services to those most in need.

 Great Potentials helps over 5,000 children, young people and families across New Zealand each year.